 Everywhere around the world, there used to be a period of about a month after birth during which the new mother was taken care of completely.
 Members of the family or the community used to take charge of the household (chores, older kids etc), make sure the mother rested, provided specific nourishing foods, and well as give or organise some postpartum specific bodywork.
 It was a ubiquitous practice in every continent (and still is in many parts of the world today).
 This used to be part of Western culture too.

-I published my book, Why postnatal recovery matters, in 2020 in order to start and support a movement towards returning to a nurturing postpartum.
+I published my book, Why postnatal recovery matters, in order to start and support a movement towards returning to a nurturing postpartum.
 In my book I explain that a nurturing postpartum boils down to 4 pillars: social support, rest, food and bodywork.

 Learning postpartum rituals such as the closing the bones massage was instrumental in my journey towards writing the book.
-I have given this massage to hundred of women since I learnt it in 2013.
+I have given this massage to hundred of women since I first learnt it in 2013.
 I have also taught this massage in live workshops since 2014 and trained several hundred people in giving this ritual.
-I co-created a new version of this massage, called the postnatal recovery massage, with an osteopath.
+I also co-created a new version of this massage, called the postnatal recovery massage, with an osteopath.